 Health Care Costs in Retirement: Are You Prepared?

-If you're enrolled in a high-deductible health care plan (HDHP) that offers a health savings account (HSA), consider using it to sock away extra money for future medical needs.
-You can make tax-deductible contributions1 of up to $4,150 for individual coverage and $8,300 for a family in 2024 ($4,300 and $8,550 respectively in 2025)—plus an additional $1,000 for those ages 55 and older, and some plans allow you to invest your HSA funds after meeting a minimum account balance.
+For 2025, you can make tax-deductible contributions1 of up to $4,300 for individual coverage and $8,550 for a family ($4,400 and $8,750 respectively in 2026)—plus an additional $1,000 for those ages 55 and older so long as you're not enrolled in Medicare.
+Some plans even allow you to invest your HSA funds after meeting a minimum account balance.

-If you begin collecting Social Security before your 65th birthday, you'll automatically be enrolled in Medicare Part A (which covers hospital stays and is generally premium-free) and Part B. But if you plan on waiting to collect Social Security, be sure to apply for Medicare as soon as you're eligible.
+If you begin collecting Social Security before your 65th birthday, you'll automatically be enrolled in Medicare Part A (which covers hospital stays and is generally premium-free) and Part B. But if you plan on waiting to collect Social Security until your full retirement age or later, be sure to apply for Medicare as soon as you're eligible.

-Be aware that Medicare coverage can be affected if you or your spouse is still working and enrolled in an employer's health care plan.
-For example, if you work for a large company, you may be able to delay signing up for Part A and Part B without penalty until your workplace coverage ends.
-Generally, you may also want to postpone enrolling in Part A if you intend to stay with your group health insurance or you want to keep contributing to an HSA after age 65.
+Be aware that you may be able to delay Medicare enrollment if you (or your spouse) are still working and enrolled in an employer's health insurance plan.
+For example, if you work for a large company (with at least 20 employees), you may be able to delay signing up for Medicare without penalty until your workplace coverage ends.
+Generally, you may also want to postpone enrolling in Medicare if you intend to stay with your group health insurance plan or you want to keep contributing to an HSA after age 65.
 Your human resource department can explain how Medicare works with your health plan to help guide your decisions.

-Once you or your spouse no longer has creditable employer-sponsored health insurance, you'll have up to eight months to sign up for Medicare during a special enrollment period (SEP) to avoid penalties.
-That said, best practice is to cease contributing to your HSA six months before you start receiving Medicare benefits.
+Once you (or your spouse) lose employer-sponsored health insurance coverage, you'll have up to eight months to sign up for Medicare during a special enrollment period (SEP) to avoid penalties.
+That said, best practice is to plan for Medicare coverage immediately after losing coverage to prevent any insurance gaps.
+Also, if you are funding an HSA, stop contributions six months before you apply for Medicare.

 The ABCDs of Medicare

-You can avoid paying penalties by signing up for Original Medicare (Parts A and B) during your IEP or SEP, but more importantly, you can curb runaway Medicare expenses by purchasing Medicare Advantage (Part C) or Medigap plus Part D. Learn the pros and cons of each Medicare option.
+You can avoid paying penalties by signing up for Original Medicare (Parts A and B) during your IEP or SEP, but more importantly, you can curb runaway Medicare expenses by enrolling in Medicare Advantage (Part C) or Medigap plus Part D. Learn the pros and cons of each Medicare option.

 A premium on premiums